1,000+ Opportunities

 NYFIC $10,000 Grants for Sustainable Textile Innovation is a grant from the New York Fashion Innovation Center (NYFIC) that funds New York State–based businesses, organizations, and individuals working to advance and scale sustainable textile development for fashion and interiors.
 The program supports farmers, researchers, manufacturers, designers, brands, retailers, and educators whose projects contribute to a more sustainable textile industry in New York State.
 All funded projects must be conducted primarily within New York State.
 Awards are up to $10,000 per recipient.
 This biannual grant program runs through 2027, with Round Four opening April 13, 2026, and the application deadline on June 1, 2026.
 Recipients are announced in the spring following each submission cycle.

 NYS Beginning Farmer Competitive Grant Program is sponsored by New York State Department of Agriculture and Markets (administered by New York Farm Viability Institute).
-This program provides funding to help new and early-stage farmers build financially sustainable agricultural businesses in New York State.
-It supports practical investments that help beginning farmers establish, grow, and sustain independent, commercial agricultural enterprises.
+This program provides funding to help new and early-stage farmers build financially sustainable, independent, commercial agricultural businesses in New York State.
+Funds can be used for start-up, improvement or expansion of farm operations, purchase of land, machinery, equipment, livestock, worker training, and marketing initiatives.

 Agricultural Enterprise Fund is a grant from the Tennessee Department of Agriculture that funds value-added agricultural, food, and forestry businesses to support job creation and economic development in Tennessee.
 The program prioritizes projects that benefit other producers or forest landowners through processing, value-added production, market access, and agricultural innovation.
 Grants range from $10,000 to $50,000.
 Eligible applicants include starting or expanding agricultural businesses, nonprofits, local governments, and other entities whose projects are located in Tennessee, with priority given to businesses in at-risk and distressed counties.
 The application deadline is July 10, 2026, and the selection process is competitive.